ellisonalves/learning-wicket/models-and-forms/README.md

 	}
  ```

- As you can see we don't need to specify a PropertyModel for each component we have in view.
+ As you can see we don't need to specify a PropertyModel for each component we have inside view.
 Another important thing is that you should notice the id of the components are the same as the property name in our pojo.
 By default, CompoundPropertyModel consider that they are the same.
 However, for some reason you need to specify diferent ids in View and Pojo you can use the bind method like this:

  ```
  public class LoginCompoundPropertyModelForm extends Form<Serializable> {